Run/Walk/Run for Beginners: Your First 4-Week Starter Plan

 Background: Why Run/Walk/Run Works

-Run/Walk/Run means you alternate planned run segments with planned walk breaks from the very first step.
-Walk breaks protect your muscles and energy, and it's helpful to understand why walk breaks help you run farther so you can go the distance with less strain.
-This method, created by Olympian Jeff Galloway, has helped many new runners build fitness with fewer injuries.
+Run/Walk/Run means you alternate planned run segments with planned walk breaks from the very first step — not as a rescue when you get tired, but as a strategy built in from the start.
+Walk breaks protect your muscles and energy so you can cover more total time with less strain.
+Understanding why walk breaks help you run farther makes it easier to trust the method when it feels unfamiliar.
+Created by Olympian Jeff Galloway, this approach has helped thousands of new runners build fitness with fewer injuries and more consistency.

 Your goal right now is comfort and rhythm.
 Pick an easy ratio and stick with it for the whole workout.
-As you gain confidence, you might start to plan your first 5K.
+Do not chase a harder interval just because the first few cycles feel manageable — that feeling tends to shift around the halfway mark if you have pushed too early.
+As you gain confidence over these four weeks, you might start thinking about planning your first 5K.
+For now, keep it simple:

 • 10 seconds run / 50 seconds walk